Change coins

 anonymity set 1 coins with

-anonymity set > 1 mixed coins whenever possible, because this will link these coins and negate the privacy of the mixed coins gained through the CoinJoin.
+anonymity set > 1 mixed coins whenever possible, because this will link these coins, and negate the privacy of the mixed coins that was gained through the CoinJoin.

 # Your options to use change privately

 # Avoid change in the first place.

 Whenever possible, choose UTXO's for transactions where the destination addresses receive the entire value of your UTXO's, and you don't get any change back.

 This can easily be done by clicking the